intel/llvm/mlir-sycl/doc/design/SYCLKernelSubmissionRepresentation.md

 describe its multi-stage raising process from LLVM-IR involving additional intermediate operations.

+The operations discussed in this document are defined in `mlir-sycl/include/mlir/Dialect/SYCL/IR/SYCLHostOps.td`.
+Build the target `mlir-sycl-doc` in a build directory named `build` to enable the links to the operations' rendered Markdown documentation.

 ## Prerequisites / known limitations

 - Our approach is currently limited to kernels passed as a lambda function to an